llm4code/2024/call.md

 All papers will be submitted via HotCRP and be reviewed in double-blinded.
 The submission should comply with the ACM format (in line with [ICSE 2024](https://conf.researchr.org/track/icse-2024/icse-2024-research-track#submission-process)) and should present the original contribution.
 At least one author of each accepted paper should register for the workshop and present the paper in the workshop.

+All accepted papers by default will appear in the ICSE 2024 workshop proceedings (i.e., the **archival** option).
+Meanwhile, we also provide a **non-archival** option on HotCRP for the authors who prefer to not have their papers in the proceedings.
+For the non-archival papers, the camera-ready version will only be posted on our workshop website (not listed on DBLP).
+Please note that no matter which option you choose (archival or non-archival), the submission should be fully **original** (not accepted/published anywhere else), and at least one author has to register for the workshop and present.

 **🏆 We will announce the best paper and the best presentation awards during the workshop!**

 ## Topics